overtone1000/uDAQC/README.md

 2. int_64 containing timestamp (ms since last Java epoch).
 Although javascript does not handle 64-bit integers well, the max safe value is 9,007,199,254,740,991 while an epoch only contains 2,147,483,647,000 milliseconds (more than 3 orders of magnitude)
 3. float_32 for each IO_Value in this system (in the same order as that found in a data message)

+# History Addendum structure
+This message contains an additional datum for a single regime.
+Its structure is as follows:
+1. int_32 indicating the temporal regime.
+2. int_64 indicating the timestamp of the first datum in the archive.
+If a datum is older, it is expired and should be deleted.
+3. byte[] containing the log file with the same structure as in the above but containing only a single datum

 There is currently a timing discrepancy.
 The Device sends microseconds since the last epoch, but Java converts to milliseconds.
 This is simply due to a desire to use JodaTime in the Java IO_System class.
 This would be okay with javascript, as 2,147,483,647,000,000 microseconds per epoch is still less than the safe integer value for Javascript.

 # Value Modification Structure